CGS/ProQuest Distinguished Dissertation Awards

 Eligible dissertations include:

-1. A dissertation in the biological sciences, completed and accepted by SGPS between July 1, 2021 to June 30, 2023, inclusive.
+1. A doctoral dissertation in the field of mathematics, physical sciences & engineering, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2024, to June 30, 2026, inclusive.

-2. A dissertation in any discipline in the fine arts and humanities, completed and accepted by SGPS between July 1, 2021 to June 30, 2023, inclusive.
+2. A doctoral dissertation in the field of social sciences, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2024, to June 30, 2026, inclusive.

 Note